MicrosoftDocs/sql-docs/docs/relational-databases/security/encryption/always-encrypted-enclaves-no-attestation-plan.md

 [!INCLUDE [sqlserver2019-windows-only](../../../includes/applies-to-version/sqlserver2019-windows-only.md)]

-Setting up [Always Encrypted with secure enclaves](always-encrypted-enclaves.md) in [!INCLUDE [ssnoversion-md](../../../includes/ssnoversion-md.md)] without attestation provides an easy way to start with the feature, which recommended for proof of concepts, development, and testing.
-However, when you use secure enclaves a production environment, keep in mind the level of protection against OS administrators is reduced.
+Setting up [Always Encrypted with secure enclaves](always-encrypted-enclaves.md) in [!INCLUDE [ssnoversion-md](../../../includes/ssnoversion-md.md)] without attestation provides an easy way to start with the feature, which we recommended for proof of concepts, development, and testing.
+However, when you use secure enclaves in a production environment, keep in mind the level of protection against OS administrators is reduced without attestation.
 For example, if a malicious OS admin tampered with the code running inside the enclave, a client application would be unable to detect it.
 If you're concerned about such attacks, consider setting up attestation with Host Guardian Service - see [Plan for Host Guardian Service attestation](always-encrypted-enclaves-host-guardian-service-plan.md).

 ## Prerequisites